 At launch (currently anticipated in April 2019), the energy efficiency program inventory maintained on the Dashboard will include a brief description of each energy efficiency program in each utility's ETIP/SEEP and rate case energy efficiency portfolio (where applicable) as well as in NYSERDA's Clean Energy Fund market development and innovation portfolios.
-In subsequent quarterly updates, the Dashboard will further expand to include additional non-ETIP/SEEP utility energy efficiency activities as well as NYSERDA's NY Green Bank portfolio.
+In subsequent quarterly updates, the Dashboard will further expand to include additional non-ETIP/SEEP utility energy efficiency activities 18 as well as NYSERDA's NY Green Bank portfolio.
 The NY Utilities and NYSERDA will also consider opportunities to augment the program inventory information made available on the Dashboard, such as providing greater insight into collaborative activities and complementary incentives.
-Consequently, the NY Utilities propose that Staff revise the Clean Energy Guidance Document CE-04 to reflect that a regularly updated inventory of energy efficiency programs will be maintained on the Dashboard and to remove references to CEAC Working Groups which have since been disbanded.
+Consequently, the NY Utilities propose that Staff revise the Clean Energy Guidance Document CE-0419 to reflect that a regularly updated inventory of energy efficiency programs will be maintained on the Dashboard and to remove references to CEAC Working Groups which have since been disbanded.20

 The NY Utilities will continue to explore potential areas of future collaboration with NYSERDA.
 As part of this effort, the NY Utilities will provide NYSERDA access to certain data based on currently effective Commission Orders and policy.
 The NY Utilities are also actively working with NYSERDA on the Utility Energy Registry.
-22
+The NY Utilities are also actively working with NYSERDA on the Utility Energy Registry.